cta-observatory/magic-cta-pipe/README.md

 A brief description:
-1. `CrabNebula.yaml`: an example of the configuration file, used by all the scripts.
+1. `config/CrabNebula.yaml`: an example of the configuration file, used by all the scripts.
+2. `config/magic-cta-pipe_config_stereo.yaml`: an example of the configuration file for stereo analysis.
-2. `hillas_preprocessing.py`: compute the hillas parameters.
+3. `hillas_preprocessing.py`: compute the hillas parameters.
 Loops over MCs and real data.
 This script uses the tailcuts cleaning.
-3. `hillas_preprocessing_MAGICCleaning.py`: compute the hillas parameters.
+4. `hillas_preprocessing_stereo.py`: compute the hillas and stereo parameters.
 Loops over MCs and real data.
+This script uses the tailcuts cleaning.
+5. `hillas_preprocessing_MAGICCleaning.py`: compute the hillas parameters.
+Loops over MCs and real data.
 This script used the MAGIC cleaning implemented in MARS.
+6. `hillas_preprocessing_MAGICCleaning_stereo.py`: compute the hillas and stereo parameters.
+Loops over MCs and real data.
+This script used the MAGIC cleaning implemented in MARS.
-3. `train_energy_rf.py`: trains the energy RF.
+7. `train_energy_rf.py`: trains the energy RF.
-4. `train_direction_rf.py`: trains the direction "disp" RF.
+8. `train_direction_rf.py`: trains the direction "disp" RF.
-5. `train_classifier_rf.py`: trains the event classification RF.
+9. `train_classifier_rf.py`: trains the event classification RF.
-6. `apply_rfs.py`: applies the trained RFs to the "test" event sample.
+10. `apply_rfs.py`: applies the trained RFs to the "test" event sample.
-7. `add_orig_mc_tree.py`: adds the "original MC" tree info to the MC events tree processed earlier.
+11. `add_orig_mc_tree.py`: adds the "original MC" tree info to the MC events tree processed earlier.
-8. `make_irf.py`: generates IRFs based on the event lists with reconstructed parameters.
+12. `make_irf.py`: generates IRFs based on the event lists with reconstructed parameters.
-9. `make_event_lists.py`: produces the FITS event lists with application of the cuts.
+13. `make_event_lists.py`: produces the FITS event lists with application of the cuts.

 Moreover, the `utils` directory contains two modules:
 * `MAGIC_Badpixels.py`: finds the so called bad/hot pixels i.e. pixels affected by stars, or pixels turned off or dead.